-Our confidential helpline team can talk to you about what is happening and how you are feeling.
-We won't tell you what to do.

-You can talk things through and think about what you want to do.
-Call our helpline (see back cover)
+You, or your friends and family, can talk to our confidential helpline about what is happening and how you are feeling.
+They can give you time and space to talk things through and think about what you want to do.